MicrosoftDocs/powerapps-docs/articles/add-form.md

     ms.date="04/13/2016"
     ms.author="ankitsar"/>

-# Show, edit, or add a record from a table #
+# Show, edit, or add a record from a table in Microsoft PowerApps #
 To show all fields in a record, add and configure a [**Display form**](./controls/control-form-detail.md) control.
 To edit any field in a record (or to add a record) and save your changes back to a data source, add and configure an [**Edit form**](./controls/control-form-detail.md) control.

 **Prerequisites**